What Are the Symptoms of Cognitive Impairment?

 At the Sklar Center we recognize that cognitive decline doesn’t have a single cause.
 For example, other underlying factors that contribute to Alzheimer’s and dementia include:

 What Can I Do to Improve Brain Health?

 At Sklar Center for Restorative Health, you will find resources that promote a long and fulfilling life.
 The Sklar Center team creates longevity plans for patients with cognitive decline, incorporating hormones, supplements, nutrition, and exercise.

-The Sklar Center Team created three programs for those with cognitive decline:
+The Sklar Center Team created two programs for those with cognitive decline:

 If you have a family history of dementia, you can be proactive with preventive treatment to keep you mentally sharp for the long term.
 A full evaluation of your habits and family history inform the Sklar Center prevention plan for you.

-If you’d like to know more about the Sklar Center for Restorative Medicine cognitive preservation programs in Long Beach, California, call or book a consultation online.
+If you’d like to know more about the Sklar Center for Restorative Medicine prevention and stabilization of cognitive decline programs, call or book a consultation online.